nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 Configuring Zigbee shell
 ************************

-The Zigbee shell library implements a set of :ref:`Zigbee shell commands <zigbee_cli_reference>` that can be used with all Zigbee samples for testing and debugging.
+The Zigbee shell library implements a set of :ref:`Zigbee shell commands <zigbee_shell_reference>` that can be used with all Zigbee samples for testing and debugging.

 |zigbee_shell_config|